mattlons/mattlons/README.md

 ### Aspiring Tech Professional | Data Enthusiast

 ### 🚀 About Me
-I'm a Computer Science student at Dorset College Dublin, and I’ve always been passionate about solving problems and finding ways to make things run smoother—whether it's through data, tech tools, or coding.
+I'm a Computer Science student at Dorset College Dublin. passionate about solving problems and finding ways to make things run smoother, whether through data, tech tools, or coding.

 Over the years, I learned to handle challenges under pressure and deliver results.
 Now, I’m diving deeper into Python, SQL, and data analysis to grow as a tech professional.